Zabolekar/budivelnyk/README.md

 Note: this bf variant is *not* Turing complete.
 For that, you'd need either unbounded tape or unbounded cells.

-## Supported Targets
+## Supported Backends

-Supported targets are, in alphabetical order:
+Supported backends are, in alphabetical order:

 - `ARM32`: 32-bit ARM, A32 instruction set.
   - Tested on Linux, NetBSD.